-- Clarify who is eligible for multiterm registration - Publish and explain new payment schedule proactively Federal Funding Stream Dries Up Students must enroll in 30 credits annually to graduate with a 60-credit associate degree in a standard two-year time frame.
-Students may earn these credits by enrolling full-time with 15 credits each in the fall and spring with summers off.
+- Clarify who is eligible for multiterm registration - Publish and explain new payment schedule proactively d College realizes advantage of long-term schedule planning: - Forecast for budget needs - Plan personal life around anticipated courses - Identify course capacity and faculty demand earlier "15 credits is our standard.
+Anything less is an intervention."
+Stuart Van Horn, Vice Chancellor West Hills Community College Federal Funding Stream Dries Up Students must enroll in 30 credits annually to graduate with a 60-credit associate degree in a standard two-year time frame.
+Students may earn these credits by enrolling fulltime with 15 credits each in the fall and spring with summers off.
 Perhaps more feasible for students attending four-year colleges, this arrangement is much more difficult for community college students who often balance school with family, children, or employment.
-As a result, the vast majority (70%) of two-year college students take fewer than 15 credits per term and have much lower odds of success than full-time peers.
+As a result, the vast majority (70%) of twoyear college students take fewer than 15 credits per term and have much lower odds of success than full-time peers.
 If students take courses during the summer term, they could then enroll in fewer than 15 credits per term and still complete 30 credits annually to stay on track to graduate.
 However, financial support for summer enrollment is limited.
 In 2011, a change in the federal financial aid budget cut year-round Pell funding, giving students an unfortunate ultimatum: take 15 credits per semester, pay out of pocket for summer courses, or give up on full-time enrollment and accept lower odds of attainment.
 Part-Timers Seek Summer Financing to Stay on Track Path to Low Retention Majority of Two-Year College Students Attend Part-Time